kamicane/elements/doc/elements.md

 package: elements
 =================

-Elements is the most awesome DOM library you will ever use.
+Elements is a DOM library written for prime.

 In many examples below you will see `require()` calls, as if elements was used in nodejs.
 You can build `elements` for browsers with just the components you